 |Deploy a Megaport Cloud Router||You can deploy a Megaport Cloud Router (MCR) to automatically manage the Q-in-Q requirements for one or both peering types.||Additional cost of the MCR and additional VXC to MCR.|

 A VXC connecting to Microsoft ExpressRoute may contain one or two inner VLAN tags.
 These are the C-tags configured in the Microsoft Azure console for the specified peering type.
 Note that Q-in-Q is a requirement in this scenario, even if only a single Microsoft edge device (primary or secondary) or peering type (private or Microsoft) is employed.
 Network equipment that supports Q-in-Q is able to access these inner tags by stripping the outer VLAN tag (S-Tag).
 If your network equipment does not support Q-in-Q, it cannot access the inner tags.

 Other Q-in-Q workarounds exist, such as handling at the customer side via multiple devices to de-encapsulate the Q-in-Q frames, or using loopback cables within a single device to manage this via cascading through multiple ports with different VLAN configurations for inner and outer tags.
 However, this is generally not recommended in production networks.

-By enabling the Azure VLAN breakout functionality, you can specify an Azure peering VLAN that will match with the value that you configure (in a future step) for the selected Peering type configuration for the Azure ExpressRoute configuration (via Microsoft Azure portal or other configuration method).
+By enabling the Single Azure VLAN Peering VLAN functionality, you can specify a single Azure peering VLAN that will match with the value that you configure (in a future step) for the selected Peering type configuration for the Azure ExpressRoute configuration (via Microsoft Azure portal or other configuration method).
 For details, see Tutorial: Create and modify peering for an ExpressRoute circuit using the Azure portal.

 If you leave the Preferred A-End VLAN field blank, a randomly chosen VLAN will be assigned for your VXC when you place the order, otherwise enter a VLAN and a validation check will be performed to ensure this VLAN is available.